metalgaiden/metalgaiden.github.io/projects/folderman.md

 permalink: /projects/folderman
 ---
 Folderman is an Augmented Reality Game(ARG) involving file and sound manipulation.
-The main game is based off pacman, with a number of nested puzzles hidden in the game files.
+The main game is based off Pacman, with a number of nested puzzles hidden in the game files.

 My role in this project was to design all the augmented reality puzzles ranging